openstack/performance-docs/doc/source/test_results/neutron_features/l3_ha/test_results_liberty.rst

 | 10          |                     |                 | 4                         |
 +-------------+---------------------+-----------------+---------------------------+

-The loss of packages on iterations 6-7 happend for the similar reason as for previous manual scenario.
+The loss of packages on iterations 6-7 happened for the similar reason as for previous manual scenario.
 L3 agent `status flapped <http://paste.openstack.org/show/491598/>`__ during loss.